Training Young Horses: How to train your horse successfully

 The breaking-in period is behind us and horse and rider are moving safely around the course on their own.
 What happens next?
 The training of a young horse does not stop after breaking in and continues to require a lot of time and sensitivity.
 The general standard for the course of further development is the so-called scale of training.
 It entails rhythm, suppleness, contact, impulsion, straightness and collection.
 While the points build on each other, they are by no means to be understood as stand-alone and can be ticked off.
 The training points influence each other and continue to develop in parallel.
 While the scale serves as a template for the entire training, each training session should also be based on its model.

-The first three scale points, rythm, suppleness and contact, form the familiarization phase and are particularly important for training young horses.
+The first three scale points, beat, suppleness and contact, form the familiarization phase and are particularly important for training young horses.
 Movement in time is a basic prerequisite, it is about the regularity of the steps.
 This is followed by suppleness, as the rhythmic movements must go over the swinging back in order to be correct.
-This means that the muscles in the back contract and relax without tensing up.
-The relaxed horse is ready to stretch and steps confidently up to the bit.
-In this video, we explain why the horse's suppleness is so important in young horse training:
+This means that the muscles in the back tense and relax without tensing up.
+The relaxed horse is ready to stretch and steps confidently towards the bit.

 The contact, i.e. the constant, soft, springy connection between the horse's mouth and hand, is created by the relaxed stretch towards the bit.
 It takes third place on the training scale and is part of both the familiarization phase and the two subsequent phases, the development of thrust and carrying power.